sasoryhaf91/MissclimatePy/paper/paper.md

 # Functionality and Implementation

-MissClimatePy operates on long-format `pandas` tables and is organised in small submodules.
-The `features` utilities handle datetime parsing and calendar feature engineering while remaining schema-agnostic through explicit column-name arguments.
-The `neighbors` utilities build spatial neighbour maps using haversine distance on latitude–longitude so that K-nearest-neighbour sets can be reused across workflows.

-Model backends are provided by a compact registry in `models`, which wraps scikit-learn regressors under a single factory.
-Random forests are the default, but other regressors from `scikit-learn` can be plugged in through the same interface.
-All operate on dense numeric XYZT feature matrices.
+MissClimatePy operates on long-format `pandas` tables and is organised in a few small submodules.
+The `features` utilities parse datetimes and build calendar predictors; `neighbors` precomputes K-nearest-neighbour sets in geographic space; and `models` provides a compact registry that wraps scikit-learn regressors under a single factory, with random forests as the default.
+All models work on dense numeric XYZT matrices.

-The core station-wise evaluation protocol is implemented in `evaluate_stations` (module `evaluate`).
-For each target station, the function builds a training pool from all other stations or a KNN subset, applies a user-defined time window and a Minimum Data Requirement filter, optionally includes a controlled fraction of the station’s own valid rows, and fits the chosen backend.
-It then computes daily, monthly, and annual metrics on a held-out test set and returns a station-level report plus a prediction table with observed and modelled values.
+Station-wise evaluation is implemented in `evaluate_stations` (module `evaluate`).
+For each target station, the function builds a training pool from all other stations or a KNN subset, applies a user-defined time window and Minimum Data Requirement filter, optionally includes a fraction of the station’s own valid rows, fits the chosen backend, and returns multi-scale error metrics together with a prediction table containing observed and modelled values.

 Local imputation of a single target variable is handled by `impute_dataset` (module `impute`).
-For each selected station, it trains a `RandomForestRegressor` using neighbouring stations (or all others) plus an optional fraction of its own observed history.
-A full daily grid is created over the requested window, predictions are generated for missing days, and observed values are preserved.
-The function returns a tidy table with columns `[station, date, latitude, longitude, altitude, <target>, source]`, where `source` is `"observed"` or `"imputed"`.
+For each selected station, it trains a `RandomForestRegressor` using neighbouring stations (or all others) plus an optional portion of its observed history.
+It then builds a daily grid over the requested window, preserves observed values, fills gaps with predictions, and tags each row as observed or imputed.

-Diagnostics are provided by the `metrics`, `masking`, and `viz` modules. `metrics` implements standard error scores (MAE, RMSE, $R^2$, KGE) and aggregation helpers; `masking` summarises coverage and gap statistics and can generate deterministic masking scenarios; `viz` offers small `matplotlib` wrappers for missingness matrices, metric distributions, parity plots, time-series overlays, spatial maps of performance, gap histograms, and imputation coverage plots.
+Diagnostics are provided by the `metrics`, `masking`, and `viz` modules. `metrics` implements standard error scores (MAE, RMSE, $R^2$, KGE) and aggregation helpers; `masking` summarises coverage and gap statistics and can generate deterministic masking scenarios; and `viz` offers thin `matplotlib` wrappers for missingness matrices, metric distributions, time-series overlays, spatial summaries of performance, and imputation coverage plots.

-MissClimatePy depends on `numpy`, `pandas`, `scikit-learn`, and `matplotlib`, and uses a standard `src/` layout.
-A focused test suite based on `pytest` is run via GitHub Actions for each push and pull request.
+MissClimatePy depends on `numpy`, `pandas`, `scikit-learn`, and `matplotlib`, follows a standard `src/` layout, and includes a focused `pytest`-based test suite executed via GitHub Actions for each push and pull request.

 # Example